 - 6 TLAMs from the secretive Virginia-class submarines John Warner operating from the eastern Mediterranean;

 - and 19 JSAAM-ER missiles by a B-1b Strategic bomber coming from Al-Udeid Air base (Qatar) via Jordan.
-The B-1b’s Defensive Counter Air (DCA) escort was provided by F-16Cs and F-15Cs armed with air-to-air missiles and the counter-EW capable EA-6B Prowler from the U.S. Marines Corps.
-This is the first time Joint Air-to-Surface Standoff Missile-Extended Range (JASSM-ER) were used in combat.
+The B-1b’s Defensive Counter Air (DCA) escort was provided by F-16Cs, F-15Cs and advanced F-22 Raptors armed with air-to-air missiles and the counter-EW capable EA-6B Prowler from the U.S. Marines Corps.
+This marked the first use of the Joint Air-to-Surface Standoff Missile-Extended Range (JASSM-ER) in combat.